 Wheel loads of 800 lb. and 1,085 lb. were selected for evaluation on the concrete pavement.
 The load of 1,085 lb. was used as the basic test weight.
 This was done because of its specification as the ASTM skid trailer standard.
-The 800 lb. load was used on the last two tires tested on the concrete surface.
-This weight was chosen because it was felt that it represented a realistic wheel load and also because it provided enough variation to observe the effect of this parameter.
-Only the 1,085 lb. load was used when testing the other three surfaces since no appreciable variation in the results was observed in the evaluation of the concrete pavement when the 800 lb. load was used.
+The 800 lb. load was used on tires No. 7 and 8 tested on the concrete surface.
+This weight was chosen because it provided enough variation to observe the effect of this parameter.
+Only the 1,085 lb. load was used when testing the other four surfaces since no appreciable variation in the results was observed in the evaluation of the concrete pavement when the 800 lb. was used.